Nosy Mangabe: History

-The island has a rich history of trading and piracy and on the west side of the island are rock carvings by Dutch sailors from the 16th-century.
-In the 17th-century the area was invaded by the French who established a trading post.
+The island has a rich history of trading and piracy and on the west side of the island are rock carvings by Dutch sailors from the 16th century.
+In the 17th century the area was invaded by the French who established a trading post.
 British science fiction writer Douglas Adams visited the island searching for the aye-aye, for a radio programme and in one of his lesser known books, Last Chance to See.

 Geography

-Nosy Mangabe is a 520 ha island national park in Antongil Bay in the north-east of Madagasgar.
+Nosy Mangabe is a 520 ha island national park in Antongil Bay in the north-east of Madagascar.
 The island is covered in dense forest, has an altitude of 1331 m and the annual rainfall is 4000 mm.
 There are no permanent settlements on the island; a campsite with bathroom and kitchen facilities serves as a base camp for biologists, researchers and eco-tourists.
-The best way to see the island is by boat from Maroansetra, which takes about 45 minutes.
+The best way to see the island is by boat from Maroantsetra, which takes about 45 minutes.